Emmitsburg, Maryland

-Emmitsburg is a town in Frederick County, Maryland, United States, 0.3 mi south of the Mason-Dixon line separating Maryland from Pennsylvania.
+Emmitsburg is a town in Frederick County, Maryland, United States, 0.3 mi south of the Mason–Dixon line separating Maryland from Pennsylvania.

-Founded in 1785, Emmitsburg is the home of Mount St. Mary's University.
-The town has two Catholic pilgrimage sites: the National Shrine Grotto of Our Lady of Lourdes, which is on the campus of Mount St. Mary's, and the Basilica and National Shrine of St. Elizabeth Ann Seton, who was the first native-born United States citizen to be canonized as a saint.
+Founded in 1785, Emmitsburg is in proximity to Mount St. Mary's University.
+The Basilica and National Shrine of St. Elizabeth Ann Seton, who was the first native-born United States citizen to be canonized as a saint, is in the city limits, while National Shrine Grotto of Our Lady of Lourdes, another Catholic pilgrimage site, is on the university property.
 The Seton Shrine is one of the top eight Catholic pilgrimage destinations in the United States.
 The National Emergency Training Center (NETC) campus is in Emmitsburg, located on the former campus of Saint Joseph College.
 The campus includes the Emergency Management Institute, the National Fire Academy and the National Fallen Firefighters Memorial.

 The population as of the 2020 United States census was 2,776.
-The current mayor of Emmitsburg is Frank Davis.
-The current commissioners are Amy Boehman-Pollitt, Jim Hoover, Valerie Turnquist, Kevin Hagan, and Cliff Sweeney.
-The terms of the mayor and all members of the council, excepting Boehman-Politt, expire in October 2027.
-Boehman-Politt's term will end in October 2025.
+The current mayor of Emmitsburg is Frank Davis (Term ends October 2026).
+The current commissioners are President Jim Hoover (October 2027), Vice President Rosario Benvengi (October 2028), Cliff Sweeney (October 2027), Valerie Turnquist (October 2026), and Kevin Hagan (October 2028).